Michael K. Hole, M.D., MBA

 Harvard Medical School

-Board-certified in pediatrics, Hole is a “street doctor” onboard Children’s Health Express, a mobile medical clinic serving families without health insurance experiencing poverty and homelessness.
+Board-certified in pediatrics, Hole is a “street doctor” serving families experiencing poverty and homelessness.
 He teaches public policy, community engagement and entrepreneurship to undergraduate, graduate and medical students.
-Cited 26,000+ times, he has co-authored over 60 peer-reviewed articles on health financing and innovation, education disparities, food insecurity, emergency preparedness and response, economic mobility and more.
+Cited 26,000+ times, he has 60+ publications on health financing and innovation, education disparities, economic mobility and more.